316-Power-Squad/backend/README.md

 ## Setup

 First run `npm install` or `yarn` in the root of the project to install the dependencies.
 Then install mysql (follow instructions at https://gist.github.com/nrollr/3f57fc15ded7dddddcc4e82fe137b58e).
 Login with `mysql -u root -p` and type in the password you set in the instructions.
-Also save the password in your environemnt as MYSQL_PASSWORD (as in put the following line in your ~/.bashrc: `export MYSQL_PASSWORD='blah'`.
-You can then run `npm seed` (or `yarn seed`) to create the testing and prod databases.
+Also save the password in your environment as MYSQL_PASSWORD (as in put the following line in your ~/.bashrc: `export MYSQL_PASSWORD='blah'`.
+You can then run `npm run seed` (or `yarn seed`) to create the testing and prod databases.
 This essentially runs `helpers/schema.js`, which executes some `CREATE DATABASE` and `CREATE TABLE` queries.
 By default we seed the test database.
 To seed the production database change the parameter passed into seed in `seed.js`.

 ## Authentication